Production of keV Sterile Neutrinos in Supernovae: New Constraints and Gamma Ray Observables: Introduction

-In this letter, we add a new limit to this inventory of constraints by considering sterile neutrino production in core-collapse supernovae (SN)~\cite{Kainulainen:1990bn, Raffelt:1992bs, Shi:1993ee, Nunokawa:1997ct, Hidaka:2006sg, Hidaka:2007se, Raffelt:2011nc, Wu:2013gxa, Warren:2014qza, Warren:2016slz}.
+In this letter, we add a new limit to this inventory of constraints by considering sterile neutrino production in core-collapse supernovae (SN)~\cite{ Mikheev:1987hv, Kainulainen:1990bn, Raffelt:1992bs, Shi:1993ee, Nunokawa:1997ct, Hidaka:2006sg, Hidaka:2007se, Raffelt:2011nc, Wu:2013gxa, Warren:2014qza, Warren:2016slz}.
 A supernova develops when a $\gtrsim 9 M_\odot$ star runs out of nuclear fuel.
 The thermal pressure that normally counteracts gravity disappears, and the core of the star collapses into a neutron star.
 The temperature in the nascent neutron star is $\gtrsim \text{MeV}$, so that a thermal population of (active) neutrinos is produced.
 These $\nu_a$ can oscillate into $\nu_s$, which escape the exploding star unhindered and may carry away significant amounts of energy~\cite{Raffelt:1990yz,Shi:1993ee,Raffelt:2011nc}.
 Constraints on anomalous energy loss from SN~1987A will thus allow us to constrain the sterile neutrino parameters.
 Since $\nu_a \to \nu_s$ conversion can be resonant thanks to the ultrahigh matter density $\sim 10^{14}\;\text{g/cm}^3$ in the SN core, these limits will be very strong.
 The flux of sterile neutrinos with $\mathcal{O}(\text{MeV})$ energies escaping from a supernova leads to a flux of secondary gamma rays when they decay, and we study this flux as well.

 Our main results are summarized in \cref{fig:limit-comparison}.
-The solid orange exclusion region shows that, in the mass range $m_s \sim 2$--$80$~keV, limits from energy loss in supernovae surpass previous limits by up to two orders of magnitude in $\sin^2 2\theta$.
+The solid orange exclusion region shows that, in the mass range $m_s \sim 2$--$80$~keV, limits from energy loss in supernovae surpass previous limits by up to two orders of magnitude in $\sin^2 2\theta$ for the case when $\nu_s$ mixes with $\nu_\mu$ or $\nu_\tau$.
 Note that, unlike the other limits shown in \cref{fig:limit-comparison}, our bounds would still hold if sterile neutrinos are not part of the DM in the Universe.
 In the following, we discuss in detail how we have obtained our new limits and sensitivity estimates.